-Depending on patient need and resource availability, each of the participating primary care offices functions as either a Level 1 PCON clinic (physician only) or a Level 2 PCON clinic (registered dietician working with the physicians).
+Depending on patient need and resource availability, each of the participating primary care offices functions as either a Level 1 PCON clinic (physician only) or a Level 2 PCON clinic (allied health professional working with the physicians).
 The Center for Healthy Weight and Nutrition provides education and training, as well as administrative support to all participating clinics.

-Physicians and dietitians are trained to use motivational interviewing to identify patient’s goals, provide them with educational materials, and create an individual plan to help the patient reach their goal of lowering their BMI.
+Physicians and allied health professionals are trained to use motivational interviewing to identify patient’s goals, provide them with educational materials, and create an individual plan to help the patient reach their goal of lowering their BMI.